al0mie/Betty/description.md

 ```
 This is a solution for implementing betting game.
 Since required technologies was not defined, for development was used php language without any frameworks or libraries because it could be overheavy, so implement a custom architecture.
 Except phpunit for unit tests and php-di for injecting modules;

-About structure of the project
+About structure of the project:

 app - contains all logic of project.
 There you can find controllers, services, repositories.
 For connection to databases was used pdo layer and written some interface for him for convenient using.

 bootstrap - There is start of the project and contains some methods for processing routes and exceptions.